snappyflow/tracing-reference-apps/refapp-django/readme.md

 ## Desctription

- The application contains the sfTrace instrumentation code to enable the tracing.
+ The application contains the default sfTrace instrumentation code to enable the tracing.

 ## Getting Started